ontio/documentation/pro-website-docs/docs-en/ontpass/ontpass-auth.md

 #### Get your own ONT ID

 Registering an ONT ID on Ontology requires an ONG fee.
-First, you need to have a digital asset account, and there are at least 0.01 ONGs in the account.
-Then use the account to pay the fee for registering ONT ID and complete the registration on the ONT ID chain.
+First, you need to have a digital asset account, and there is at least 0.01 ONG in your account.
+Then use the account to pay the fee for registering ONT ID and complete the registration on the ONT ID blockchain.

 > Please refer to [Appendix DEMO](https://pro-docs.ont.io/#/docs-cn/ontpass/ontpass-auth?id=demo) or [SDK developer documentation center](https://dev-docs.ont.io/#/docs-en/SDKs/00-overview)for method to create a digital asset account, to use the account to create an ONT ID, to obtain information about the ONT ID, and to do the signature